 More complex rules can be written under a <fieldRef> that reference the values of other fields or the state variables of actors.
 Rules can be quite dynamic.
 For example, a market might reject orders with limit price outside a band of some differential above or below the last sale price.

 Rule violations can then be captured by a state variable, and if appropriate, an action can be taken, such as sending a reject message.
-It is important, particular when generating test systems, to capture all violations rather than reacting to the first one encountered.
+It is important, particularly when generating test systems, to capture all violations rather than reacting to the first one encountered.
 It is recommended to capture all violations in a repeating group variable of an <actor> element.
 Responses can be defined in the actor to perform actions such as sending a reject message for certain kinds of violations.

 A field valuation rule sets a state variable when tripped